 How Real Madrid will line up with David Alaba

-A war of words soon broke out between the parties involved, with Alaba’s agent and father exchanged verbal barbs with some of the club’s directors.
+A war of words broke out between the parties involved during last season, with Alaba’s agent and father exchanging verbal barbs with some of the club’s directors.

-Oliver Kahn, who will become Bayern’s new president this summer, had some harsh words for Alaba’s agent Pini Zahavi.
+Oliver Kahn, who is Bayern’s new president, had some harsh words for Alaba’s agent Pini Zahavi.

 “In a certain way, I am actually disaffected because I notice a disconnection from reality, which is breathtaking,” Kahn told Kicker about Zahavi.